 The HEJC is open to students and postdocs within the Harvard and MIT communities.
 We are a student club, NOT a public lecture series.
 A technical background is not needed.

 Each week during the semester, we discuss one or more topics relevant to the science and technology of energy.

-Meetings for Spring 2016 are Thursdays at 12pm.
 For more details, join our mailing list.